 - Another form of legal punishment

 This includes harboring a felon, concealing their presence or activities, or otherwise offering assistance to help the felon evade justice.
-Accessory after the fact charges should only apply if someone was aware that the perpetrator:
+Accessory after-the-fact charges should only apply if someone is aware that the perpetrator:

 Individuals may be charged with accessory after the fact if they help the perpetrator of a felony in any way.
 The state may utilize PC 32 charges against someone who: